edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/route_criteria.md

 ## Matching Method, Query Parameters, Cookies, and Headers {/* matching-method-query-parameters-cookies-and-headers */}

-Match can either take a URL path, or an object which allows you to match based on method, query parameters, cookies, or request headers:
+`.match()` can either take a URL path, or an object which allows you to match based on method, query parameters, cookies, or request headers:

 ```js
 router.match(